imkimdol/discord-wol/README.md

 ## Setup

 1. Create a new Discord bot from the [Discord Developer Portal](https://discord.com/developers/applications).
-2. Add the bot to a server.
+2. Add the bot to a Discord server.
-3. Clone the repository.
+3. Clone this repository.
-4. Create a `.env` file with the required tokens, IDs, and addresses (example below).
+4. Create a `.env` file at the root of the repo with the required tokens, IDs, and addresses (example below).
 5. Install modules by typing `yarn install` into the console
 6. Deploy the wake command to the specified server by typing `yarn run deploy` into the console.*
 7. Start the bot by typing `yarn run start` into the console.